Engineering Schools in Italy

 Sapienza University of Rome is a public research university located in Rome, Italy, founded in 1303.
 It is one of the largest European universities by enrollment, with 11 academic divisions covering various fields, including civil and industrial engineering, economics, information engineering, informatics and statistics, law, mathematics, physics and natural sciences, medicine and dentistry, architecture, arts and humanities, medicine and psychology, pharmacy and medicine, and political science, sociology, and communication science.

-Sapienza has educated numerous notable alumni, including Nobel laureates, Presidents of the European Parliament and European Commissioners, heads of several nations, notable religious figures, scientists, and astronauts.
+Sapienza University has taught many famous graduates, such as Nobel Prize winners, Presidents of the European Parliament and European Commissioners, leaders of different countries, important religious figures, scientists, and even astronauts.

-The University of Naples Federico II, founded in 1224, is among the top engineering schools in Italy and is the oldest public non-sectarian university in the world.
+The University of Naples Federico II started way back in 1224.
+It’s one of the best engineering schools in Italy and is also the world’s oldest public university that is open to everyone, regardless of their religious beliefs.

 The university is organized into 26 departments and has a strong tradition of excellence in many areas of study, including engineering.

-The Faculty of Engineering at the University of Naples Federico II offers a wide range of undergraduate and graduate programs in various branches of engineering such as mechanical, electrical, computer, and civil engineering.
-The university is ranked #185 in Best Global Universities.
+The Engineering Faculty at the University of Naples Federico II provides many different programs for students in areas like mechanical, electrical, computer, and civil engineering.
+This university is ranked 185th among the best global universities.

 The University of Padua, founded in 1222, is one of the oldest and most prestigious universities in Europe, located in the city of Padua, Italy.